davertron/mamedb/README.md

 # mamedb

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to read in a mame xml file generated with "mame.xml -listxml" and output an .ini file mapping filenames to titles.

 ## Usage

-FIXME
+lein run -m mamedb.core

+Spits out "names-to-title.ini"

 ## License